 While there are many options to choose from, and it is very durable, expect to pay more for these benefits.

-Natural stone tile flooring is one of the more expensive flooring options.
-And because it is harder to install, plan to pay for professional installation, as well.
+Natural stone tile flooring is one of the more expensive flooring options, but if cared for correctly, it should last 75-100 years.
+And because it is harder to install, plan to pay for professional installation as well.

 However, stone tile stands up well to the moisture and humidity in a bathroom.
 So, it is a good, long-term investment in your home.